LeeFB/The-Maze-Of-Waze/README.md

 - Represents the game algorithm which is used on the Automated game.

 ### ManualDrive class
--Represents all the methods be used in the manual game
+- Represents all the methods be used in the manual game

 ### PlayGround class
 - Represents a game scenario that is given.